ashok0707/blue-green/README.md

 Create a Dockerfile to build an image for the application

-Push the image to the ACR
+Push the image to the docker hub

 Create manifest files for the application